vernuntii/vernuntii/docs/configuration-file.md

     # and extend only a part of an already existing one.
     Base: <message-convention:string> (optional)

-    # All logic of how "MajorIndicators" can be defined also applies to
+    # All logic of how "MajorIndicators" can be defined does also apply to
     # - "MinorIndicators"
     # - "PatchIndicators"